Why You Shouldn’t Care What Your Parents Think

 Everyone is running their own race.
 It doesn’t matter how fast or slow you’re running, but as long as you keep running.
 Putting one foot in front of the other.

-It took me years to understand this.
-I still struggle with this, but less and less.
+It took me years to realize this, and I still struggle with this, but less and less over the years through self awareness and coming to terms with who I am, not defined by accomplishments.

 Conclusion